openshift/enhancements/enhancements/machine-api/control-plane-machineset-vertical-scaling.md

       - `value`: Load average value that determines if scaling has to occur.
       - `timeWindow`: Duration over which the load average must be higher to trigger a scale up.
+    - `authenticationRef`:
+      - `name`: Name of the `ControlPlaneMachineSetAutoscalingTriggerAuthentication` in the same namespace.
 - `scaleDown`: defines configuration for scaling up.
 This includes the following sub elements:
-  - `stabilizationWindow`: duration to wait after a scale down before another scaling operation can occur.
+  - `scaleDownDelay`: duration to wait after a scale down before another scaling operation can occur.
   - `selectPolicy`: `next` to select the next smaller instance size.
   - `triggerPolicy`: `all` or `any`.
 Determines if scaling occurs if one or all triggers have to be true.